Learn About LIHEAP in Alabama

 - Certain needs-tested veterans.

 The Alabama LIHEAP weatherization program is also only available to residents of the state.
 While income limits are set for this program, these limits are different than that of heating and electric assistance.
 The weatherization program is only available to households with income levels that do not exceed 200 percent of the federal poverty line.
 Similarly to assistance for heat and electricity, these limits will change on an annual basis.
-To learn more about basic guidelines for this program, potential beneficiaries can click here to download our guide to LIHEAP.
+To learn more about this program, potential beneficiaries download our guide to LIHEAP.

 How to Apply for LIHEAP in Alabama